microsoft/pxt-arcade/docs/courses/csintro1/sprites/coordinate-walker.md

     * use the game pad `A` button to get the *hidden* sprite coordinates
     * pick 1: `up` or `down` `Y` direction
     * pick 1: `left` or `right`  `X` direction
-    * using only the controller pad keys chosen bring the sprite back onto the screen.
+    * using only the controller pad keys chosen bring the sprite back onto the screen

 ## Rubrics